E2517/Ecommerce/README.md

 # Ecommerce

-Ecommerce from scratch with PHP, JavaScript, HTML5, Bootstrap and Ajax.
+Ecommerce from scratch with PHP 7, JavaScript, HTML5, Bootstrap and Ajax.

 # Project